 The first thing we need to do is delete our browsing history.
-To do this, you click on the 3 dots on the top right corner of your Google chrome browser and then you hover your mouse over history and then you click on the history button that opens up at the left (In Mac’s, you can press command + Y).
+To do this, you click on the 3 dots on the top right corner of your Google Chrome browser and then you hover your mouse over history and then you click on the history button that opens up at the left (In Mac’s, you can press command + Y).
 Once you’re at the history tab, you need to clear your browsing data.
-If you don’t want to delete all of your browsing history and you know more or less when you started seeing those ads, you can delete starting from the date that happened.
+If you don’t want to delete all of your browsing history and you know more or less when you started seeing those ads, you can delete them starting from the date that happened.
 When deleting your history data, make sure to check all the boxes except for passwords.

 The last thing we will do is make sure we don’t have any extensions related to testpid or extensions that you didn’t download and look suspicious.
 To check the extensions you have enabled, you will click on the 3 dots on the top right corner and you will go to settings.
-Once you’re in settings, you will scroll down and on the left hand side you will see an option for “extensions”.
+Once you’re in settings, you will scroll down, and on the left-hand side you will see an option for “extensions”.
 Once you click on extensions, a new window will open and you’ll be able to see all the extensions you have installed in your browser.
 If you want to remove any extensions, you just click on the button that says “remove”.

 Restart your computer and you’re done, you removed testpid from your browser.